tugberksentepe/Fish-Classifacition-ANN-Model-DL-Project/README.md

 # 🐟 Deep Learning Fish Classification Project

 ## Project Overview
 This project implements a deep learning model to classify different species of fish using a large-scale fish dataset.
 The model uses an Artificial Neural Network (ANN) architecture with various optimization techniques.
+[Kaggle Link](https://www.kaggle.com/code/sentepetugberk/fish-classifacition-ann-model)

 *This project was developed within the scope of "Akbank Deep Learning Bootcamp: New Generation Project Camp".
 I would like to thank the Global AI Hub Türkiye team for their support and this opportunity they provided.*